Key takeaways:

 Both Ozempic and Mounjaro can cause significant weight loss.
 But they’re not approved for this use.
 However, some healthcare professionals may prescribe them off-label for weight loss.

 The combination of Zepbound with other weight-loss medications hasn’t been well studied.
-But it’s possible your prescriber may suggest using Zepbound and an oral weight-loss pill.
+But it’s possible your prescriber may suggest using Zepbound and an oral weight-loss pill that works differently.
 They’ll consider your personal risks when making this recommendation.

-You shouldn’t use Zepbound with other GLP-1 receptor agonists, such as Wegovy or Saxenda.
+You shouldn’t use Zepbound with other GLP-1 receptor agonists, such as Wegovy injections or pills or Saxenda.
 Zepbound works similarly to these medications.
 Combining them can raise your risk of side effects, such as nausea or diarrhea.

 Maybe.
 Everyone responds differently to Zepbound.
 So you may not lose as much weight as other people using it.
 It’s possible your prescriber may suggest switching to a different weight-loss medication to see if you respond better.
 Speak with your healthcare team if you’re not seeing the results you expected.
 But keep in mind that weight loss with Zepbound is gradual.
 It can take weeks or months before you experience noticeable changes.